No win, no fee brachial plexus compensation claims

 As part of our support, we pledge to offer all of our clients and their families:

-- A free initial consultation – In your home, at hospital, or any place where you feel comfortable, to discuss your situation.
+- A free initial consultation – In your home, at the hospital, or any place where you feel comfortable, to discuss your situation.

 - Immediate practical help – Dealing with practical issues immediately at hand, such as speaking to employers, police and insurers.

-- Welfare benefits health checks – To identify entitlement to both means tested and non means tested benefits.
+- Welfare benefits health checks – To identify entitlement to both means-tested and non-means-tested benefits.

-- Independent medical opinions – We will seek independent medical opinions on impact the injury will have on your immediate and long-term future.
+- Independent medical opinions – We will seek independent medical opinions on the impact the injury will have on your immediate and long-term future.

 - Rehabilitation – We work with some of the country’s best case managers and rehabilitation experts who oversee complete packages of physical, psychological and physiotherapy support.